July 15, 2014

 April 09, 2014

 For more than 50 years, Bascom Palmer Eye Institute has made it our goal to provide unsurpassed quality eye care to you and your family.
 It is with great excitement that we announce our next big step toward providing you with the best technological advances in the healthcare industry.
-On May 12, 2014 we will introduce MyUHealthChart.com, our new electronic medical records (EMR) system.
+We are pleased to introduce MyUHealthChart.com, our new electronic medical records (EMR) system.

 April 02, 2014